waelterm/Self-Driving-Car_Udacity/Project 3 - Traffic Sign Classification/README.md

 I decided against using greyscale images after considering that the color information is very valuable when trying to identify traffic signs.

-The only steps that has been taken to modify the images is to normalize the images.
-The uniform distribution process makes sure that no very large numbers dominate the outcome of the network.
-We want the network to learn from all of the data in the image not only from some very bright spots.
-Normalizing also makes the network converge faster leading to faster and better training results.
+The only steps that has been taken to preprocess the images is normalization.
+The uniform distribution makes sure that no very large numbers dominate the outcome of the network.
+We want the network to learn from all of the pixels in the image not only from some very bright spots.
+Normalizing also makes the network converge faster leading with better training results.

 Future improvements could be: Zoom in and rotate images to create additional images.